 Innovating Leadership: Co-Creating Our Future

 The pace of change in the world is increasing exponentially.
 As COVID proved, leadership must evolve.
 And that gets to the heart of our mission: to bring you the latest thoughts on leadership so you can innovate, learn, and evolve...growing your team, your business, and yourself!
-This series features a new interview every week.
-Host Maureen Metcalf interviews world leaders, global business and NPO executives, thought leaders, and researchers in a wide range of industries.
+Every week, host Maureen Metcalf interviews world leaders, global business and NPO executives, thought leaders, and researchers in a wide range of industries.
 It’s a breadth of perspectives unavailable anywhere else.
 Become an innovative leader in your own right!
-Download the latest episode each Tuesday night on your favorite podcast platform.
+Download the latest episode each Tuesday night on your favorite podcast platform, or watch on YouTube at https://bit.ly/InnoYouTube .

 Episodes